mvolkmann/blog/src/oci-smalltalk-article.md

 Selecting "Print it" evaluates the expression and outputs its value immediately after the expression in the Workspace.
 The result will be selected, so pressing the delete key will remove it.

+Smalltalk supports three kinds of messages: unary (no arguments), binary (one argument), and keyword (one or more arguments).

 The first expression sends the unary message `asUppercase` to the literal string `'demo'`.